 Methods for Software Architecture

-- Define an architecture by developing architectural structures and coordination strategies that satisfy requirements.
-Attribute-Driven Design (ADD) is a systematic, step-by-step method that helps you design an effective architecture for software-intensive systems.
+- Design an architecture by developing architectural structures and coordination strategies that satisfy requirements.
+Our Attribute-Driven Design method helps organizations iteratively design effective architectures.

 How do you know if a software architecture is deficient or at risk relative to its target system qualities?